tomhudak/tomhudak.github.io/_posts/2021-11-16-containerize-your-development-environment-with-visual-studio-code.md

 - Select your desired language, version, and additional components (In my example I've selected `Node.js` and version 16 without additional components)

+Your container is now being built then your project should be initialized.

-For the example let's create an `app.js` file in our folder.
+As a demo, let's create an `app.js` file in our folder.
 ```js
 const express = require('express')
 const app = express()